Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Deploy-via-Azure-Portal-UI.md

 - Change the value of _`Enable AMBA Storage`_ to _`Yes`_ This initiative deploys Azure Monitor Baseline Alerts to monitor Storage Services such as Storage accounts.
 - Change the value of _`Enable AMBA VM`_ to _`Yes`_ This initiative deploys Azure Monitor Baseline Alerts to monitor Azure Virtual Machines.
 - Change the value of _`Enable AMBA Web`_ to _`Yes`_ This initiative deploys Azure Monitor Baseline Alerts to monitor Web Services such as App Services.
-- Set the value of _`Enable AMBA notification assets`_ to _`Yes`_.
-This configuration will deploy notification assets for Service Health alerts and broad notifications.
-- Set the value of _`Enable AMBA Service Health`_ to _`Yes`_.
-This configuration will assign the Service Health Policy Set Definition during deployment.
->>>>>>> 50e64f12830f19892cc6e813b50d9577e20035e7:docs/content/patterns/alz/deploy/Deploy-via-Azure-Portal-UI.md

 ## Notification Settings Blade